 Most women use tampons before making the switch to the menstrual cup.
-You insert tampons as far as possibleuntil you can no longer push with your finger.
-They stay put in that place and you don't feel them if it's good.
+You insert tampons as far as possible until you can no longer push with your finger.
+They stay put in that place and you don't feel.

-Inserting the menstrual cup is slightly different. je folds the cup first, so he can go in easily.
+Inserting the menstrual cup is slightly different.
+You have to fold the cup first, so it can go in easily.
 Then you insert the cup.

-It's a cup opens automatically when inserted at the correct height and then creates a vacuum.
-This keeps him in place.
+The cup opens automatically when inserted at the correct height and then creates a vacuum.
+This keeps it in place.
 The position of the cup is slightly lower than that of a tampon, as you can see in the picture above.

-Your menstrual cup is good if you use it does not feel sitting.
-Please check if cup fully opened is.
-You can do this by feeling the underside of the cup.
+Your menstrual cup is insterted correctly if you do not feel it.
+Please check if the cup fully opened.
+You can do this by feeling the bottm of the cup.

 READ MORE: Menstrual cup does not open: 9 tips

 However, every body is different.
-This is how the length of the vagina and the position of the cervix differ from woman to woman.
-It is therefore a matter of trying it out!
-If you feel insecure at first and are afraid that you will leak, you can panty liner wear for extra protection.
+The length of the vagina and the position of the cervix differ from woman to woman.
+It is therefore a matter of trying.
+If you feel insecure at first and are afraid that you will leak, you can wear a pad or menstrual underwear for extra protection the first few times.

 What happens if I insert my menstrual cup too low?

 If you insert your cup too low, you will feel it.
-Moreover, he can do not open and therefore do not vacuum properly, which will make you leak.
-Also, the stem sticks out, which is very uncomfortable.
+Moreover, it can not open and create a vacuum, which will cause leaking.
+Also, the stem might stick out, which is can be uncomfortable.

 What happens if I insert my menstrual cup too high?

-If you insert your cup too high, you run the risk of it next to the cervix gets seated.
+If you insert your cup too high, it can place itself next to the cervix.
 As a result, your blood runs down the cup and it does not collect anything.
-This will also cause you to leak.
+This will also cause leaking.